Leveraged income, not passive income

 - Sell to your warm audience first.
 Do not wait for reach.
 Take it to the people who already trust you.
 See how to sell to a small, warm audience.

-The shift is small and it changes everything.
-Stop chasing passive income, which sets you up to quit.
-Start building leveraged income, which an expert with a warm audience can actually win.
 Do the work once.
 Let it keep paying.
 Keep it alive with a fraction of the effort it earns.

 Frequently asked questions